 Please note that the Raise the Bar Intramural Program was developed and the below answers were provided in a pre-covid context; adaptations should be made, as necessary, to ensure compliance with current public health recommendations on COVID-19 as well as school board policies and procedures.

 What makes a successful intramural program?

 - Include a variety of games to appeal to diverse student groups.
-Novel games and events or activities tend to draw in students who are not as confident in their skills.

 - Make student leadership and student voice a priority.
 Students make the event or activity come alive and sustain it.